R0NGSH3N/r0ngsh3n.github.io/_posts/2020-09-23-intellij-tips.md

 `Ctrl + Alt + Shift + J` called "Select All Occurences" will provide you a batch edit on all those same word together.

 ## Use `Alt + Enter` == auto complete

+## IdeaVIM

+`gd` - go to definition
+`dg` - delete from current line to end of file
+`vip` - select current paragraph -- the paragraph is till next empty line `! external command` - run shell command - that works in IdeaVim too